24 Expectations Involving Multiple Random Variables

 The proof of the second part is similar.

-Example 24.3 (Expected Product) Let \(X\) and \(Y\) be the times that Harry and Sally arrive, as in Example 23.1.
-Let \(L\) and \(M\) be the times that the first and second person arrive, as in Example 24.2.
+Example 24.3 (Expected Product) Let \(X\) and \(Y\) be the waiting times of you and your friend, as in Example 23.7.
+Let \(L\) be the waiting time of the first person to enter and \(M\) be the waiting time of the second person to enter, as in Example 24.2.

-What is \(\text{E}\!\left[ LM \right]\), the expected product of the time that the first person arrives and the time the second person arrives?
+What is \(\text{E}\!\left[ LM \right]\), the expected product of the two times?

-However, we can observe that \(LM\) is simply the product of Harry’s time \(X\) and Sally’s time \(Y\) in some order.
+However, we can observe that \(LM\) is simply the product of the two waiting times \(X\) and \(Y\) in some order.
 That is, \(LM = XY\), where \(X\) and \(Y\) are independent.
-Therefore, \[ \text{E}\!\left[ LM \right] = \text{E}\!\left[ XY \right] = \text{E}\!\left[ X \right] \text{E}\!\left[ Y \right] = (15)(30) = 450. \]
+Therefore, \[ \text{E}\!\left[ LM \right] = \text{E}\!\left[ XY \right] = \text{E}\!\left[ X \right] \text{E}\!\left[ Y \right] = \frac{1}{\lambda_1} \frac{1}{\lambda_2} = \frac{1}{\lambda_1\lambda_2}. \]

-On the other hand, we calculated \(\text{E}\!\left[ L \right]\) and \(\text{E}\!\left[ M \right]\) in Example 24.2, and \[ \text{E}\!\left[ L \right] \text{E}\!\left[ M \right] = (12.5) (32.5) = 406.25 \neq \text{E}\!\left[ LM \right]. \]
+On the other hand, we calculated \(\text{E}\!\left[ L \right]\) and \(\text{E}\!\left[ M \right]\) in Example 24.2, and \[ \text{E}\!\left[ L \right] \text{E}\!\left[ M \right] = \left( \frac{1}{\lambda_1 + \lambda_2} \right) \left( \frac{1}{\lambda_1} + \frac{1}{\lambda_2} - \frac{1}{\lambda_1 + \lambda_2} \right) \neq \text{E}\!\left[ LM \right]. \]

-Why should we care about \(\text{E}\!\left[ LM \right]\), the expected product of the times that the first person and the second person arrive?
+Why should we care about \(\text{E}\!\left[ LM \right]\), the expected product of these two waiting times?
 It turns out to be useful for summarizing the relationship between \(L\) and \(M\).
 We take up this issue in Chapter 25.

 24.4 Exercises

-Exercise 24.1 In Example 24.2, we derived the PDF of \(M = \max(X, Y)\), the time the second person arrives.
-Using a similar argument, derive the PDF of \(L = \min(X, Y)\), the time the first person arrives.
-Then, using this PDF, calculate \(\text{E}\!\left[ L \right]\), and check that it matches the answer we obtained in Example 24.2.
+Exercise 24.1 In Example 24.2, we derived the PDF of \(L = \min(X, Y)\), the waiting time of the first person to enter.
+Using a similar argument, derive the PDF of \(M = \max(X, Y)\), the waiting time of the second person to enter.
+Then, using this PDF, calculate \(\text{E}\!\left[ M \right]\), and check that it matches the answer we obtained in Example 24.2.